 | Phase 2: AEO Validation | Monitor citation frequency, confirm entity recognition, refine underperforming content |

 💡 Pro Tip: You do not need to complete Phase 1 and 2 perfectly before starting Phase 3.
 If your AEO foundation is solid, meaning you have consistent schema markup, a verified entity, and at least some citation presence, start the agentic layer in parallel.
-The two strategies reinforce each other, and the businesses that build both simultaneously will outpace competitors who treat them as sequential projects with long gaps between phases.
+The two strategies reinforce each other.
+The businesses that build both simultaneously will outpace competitors who treat them as sequential projects with long gaps between phases.

 If AI engines do not cite your business yet, start with AEO.
 Before an AI agent can select your business, AI engines need to recognize it as a credible, trustworthy entity.
-The fastest way to diagnose your current position is to open ChatGPT and Perplexity and ask the questions your ideal clients type.
-If your brand does not appear in those answers, your AEO foundation needs work before agentic optimization will produce results.
+The fastest diagnostic: open ChatGPT and Perplexity and ask the questions your ideal clients type.
+If your brand does not appear in those answers, your AEO foundation needs work before agentic optimization produces results.
 Build the citation presence first.

-Most businesses land somewhere in the middle: partial AEO coverage with no agentic layer at all.
-For these businesses, the right move is to build AEO and agentic signals simultaneously rather than waiting for perfect AEO before touching the agentic layer.
-The competitive window for both strategies is open right now, and it will narrow as more businesses catch on.
-The entity SEO and agentic SEO foundations you build in 2026 will compound into citation and selection authority that competitors cannot easily displace later.
+Most businesses land somewhere in the middle: partial AEO coverage with no agentic layer at all, and no awareness of the protocol infrastructure that increasingly governs agent-mediated discovery.
+The competitive window for both strategies is open right now, and it narrows every month as more businesses catch on.
+The entity and agentic foundations you build in 2026 compound into citation and selection authority that competitors cannot easily displace later.

-The businesses that understand both layers and build them deliberately now will hold AI visibility advantages that compound every month their competitors wait.
+The businesses that understand all three layers and build them deliberately now will hold AI visibility advantages that compound every month their competitors wait.
 AI engines and AI agents both reward established trust signals, and those signals take time to accumulate.
-Start building both layers today, sequence them based on your current gaps, and measure the results every 30 days to stay ahead of a landscape that will move faster than most businesses expect.
+Start building today, sequence based on your current gaps, and measure results every 30 days.

-🤖 Build Both Layers of AI Visibility With One Strategy
+🎯 Build All Three Layers of AI Visibility With One Strategy

-The AI visibility gap between your business and your competitors is widening every month.
+The gap between your business and protocol-ready competitors widens every month.
 Close it now.

 What is the difference between AEO and agentic SEO?